 Unemployment Rate

-Las Vegas - Paradise MSA’s unemployment rate was 5.6 percent in May 2024, increasing from 5.2 percent in April 2024, and up from 5.3 percent in May 2023, non-seasonally adjusted.
+Las Vegas - Paradise MSA’s unemployment rate was 5.8 percent in October 2024, decreasing from 5.9 percent in September 2024, and up from 5.5 percent in October 2023, non-seasonally adjusted.

 The unemployed percent of the civilian labor force [i.e., 100 times (unemployed/civilian labor force)].